 Take a cruise up the Li River to Yangshuo and you will understand the Chinese saying, “The scenery of Guilin is second to none.”

 Perhaps the most notable feature of Guilin is the karst topography.
 Visually stunning and totally different from anywhere else in China, the karst mountains of Guilin were formed about 360 million years ago after a seabed overlay of limestone up to 4,000 meters rose up.
 The ‘collision’ that occurred between Asia and India and formed the Himalayas exposed the limestone.
-After weathering from rain and flowing water, the limestone has eroded, copy rolex watch leaving the thousands of peaks and narrow valleys that are the predominant aspect of Guilin’s landscape.
+After weathering from rain and flowing water, the limestone has eroded, leaving the thousands of peaks and narrow valleys that are the predominant aspect of Guilin’s landscape.
 No matter where you go in Guilin, there are many natural and dramatic limestone peaks and hills to see, especially along the Li River.

 The Li River back story